minnojs/minno-time/resources/tutorials/stroop-inheritance.md

 }
 ```

 We made two changes to the interactions, to reflect the dependency on the trial type.
-The first change is in the correct response proposition, where we compare the input handle to the data *group*.
+The first change is in the correct response condition, where we compare the input handle to the data *group*.
 If they are the same then the answer is correct.

-The second change is to the incorrect response proposition and it bears some more explanation.
-The first propostion is straight forward, it is the same as the correct answer proposition, with the added `negate` property. `negate` causes the proposition to activate only if it is incorrect.
-The second proposition is needed in order to balance the first one. `negate` will cause the proposition to activate on **any** event that is not the correct group, this includes the `begin` event, and any other event that we may add later.
-Therefore it is best practice to always limit negated propositions to specific input handles.
-In this case the proposition means: any event that is a user response ("congruent" or "incongruent") but is not the correct answer.
+The second change is to the incorrect response condition and it bears some more explanation.
+The first propostion is straight forward, it is the same as the correct answer condition, with the added `negate` property. `negate` causes the condition to activate only if it is incorrect.
+The second condition is needed in order to balance the first one. `negate` will cause the condition to activate on **any** event that is not the correct group, this includes the `begin` event, and any other event that we may add later.
+Therefore it is best practice to always limit negated conditions to specific input handles.
+In this case the condition means: any event that is a user response ("congruent" or "incongruent") but is not the correct answer.

 ### Epilogue (of sorts)
 What we have left now, is to put the task together.
 Here we display a congruent and incongruent trial consequently.